daveworth/daveworth.github.com/_posts/2015-02-19-math-books-for-the-persnikkity.markdown

   A course in Probability and Statistics by David Williams.
 A course in probability that does not simply jump into Expectation and Distributions but instead wants to lend intuition to the process.

+* _[A Course in Machine Learning](http://ciml.info)_ by Hal Daume III.
+This book, while incomplete, and I have not finished working through it, provides a great, intuitive, introduction to Machine Learning without a need for a strong probability background.
+Intuitive descriptions and gentle prose make for a fun read.